software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 The requirement for scripts is to output the absolute path to the built app as the last line of the standard output.
+If custom fingerprint script is used, it should output fingerprint as the last lie of the standard output.
+If fingerprint change between invocations, RN IDE will rebuild the project.

-Both `buildScript` and `eas` are objects having `ios` and `android` optional keys.
+Both `customBuild` and `eas` are objects having `ios` and `android` optional keys.
 You can't specify one platform in both custom script and EAS build options.

-`buildScript.ios` and `buildScript.android` are string keys, representing custom command used to build the app.
-Example below:
+`customBuild.ios` and `customBuild.android` have following structure with optional keys that can be used independently:
+- `buildScript` – string, specifies a command used for building.
+- `fingerprintScript` – string, specifies a command used for creating fingerprint.

+Example:
 ```json
 {
   "version": "0.2.0",